devjiwonchoi/study-chess/Thought Process.md

 ## Step 4 - Sort out the Candidate Moves

 Sort out the candidate moves made from [[Thought Process#Step 2 - Neutralize Threats, Look for tactics|step 2]] and [[Thought Process#Step 3 - Find Strategy|step 3]].
+Find the best move of the opponent responding to my move.

+## Step 5 - Choose the best move

+Based on [[Thought Process#Step 4 - Sort out the Candidate Moves|step4]], choose the best move that will benefit me even though the opponent choose the best move.
+1. Better position
+2. No threats for me